Kara katorga: Kara tragedy

 Former underground print shop in Taganrog.

 Political prisoners enjoyed certain privileges in comparison to criminals.
 The Katorga administration decided to abolish them, that in combination of harsh treatment of the women convicts, resulted in hunger strikes in protest.
 Eventually, the governor-general Andrei Korf ordered corporal punishment for a female prisoner of the Ust-Kara settlement.
 She was Nadezhda Sigida, a 27 year old convict arrested in 1886 for being a member of Narodnaya Volya and establishing an underground printing shop in Taganrog.
 After being flogged on November 7, 1889 (Julian calendar), next night she and Kalyuzhnaya, Smyrnytska, and Kovalevska killed themselves with morphine.
 On November 12, 1889 (Julian calendar) 16 political prisoners in male section of the prison also attempted suicide taking opiates.
 All this resulted in death of 6 convicts in total, 4 women and 2 men.

 This event stirred a public outcry.
-As a consequence, the political prison of the Kara katorga was closed, and the use of corporal punishment against imprisoned women and dvoryans was abolished by the law of 28 March 1893.
+As a consequence, the political prison of the Kara katorga was closed, and the use of corporal punishment against imprisoned women was abolished by the law of 28 March 1893.

 Russian artist Nikolay Kasatkin (Николай Алексеевич Касаткин) painted the picture Kara Tragedy (1930).